County of Boulogne: History

 The representatives of the County joined in the Netherlands the Estates General of 1464 in Bruges.
 At the death of Charles the Bold the King of France claimed the end of the dependency of Boulogne from the County of Artois, causing new struggles against the Habsburg.
 The treaty of Senlis closed the problem: France lost Artois to the Empire, while the Habsburg renounced to Boulogne.

-On the death of Jean III de la Tour d'Auvergne in 1501, Anne inherited the title Countess of Boulogne; however at her death the title passed to Madeleine's daughter Catherine de Medici since Madeleine herself had died in 1519.
-Catherine became Queen of France in 1549 and the title passed to the French crown.

-Boulogne was attacked numerous times during the Hundred Years' War and occupied numerous time by the English: the last time from 1544 to 1550.
-In 1550 the Peace of Boulogne ended the war between England and France and France bought back Boulogne for 400,000 crowns.
-(See also the Sieges of Boulogne (1544–46)).
+In 1477, Bertrand II dealt with Louis XI, exchanging the county of Boulogne with the county of Lauragais.
+Boulogne, so became part of the royal domain.